thoeve/ptnotifications/README.md

 # PT Notifications
 <img src="https://i.imgur.com/6q1wcy0.png" width="200">

-A official Profit Trailer addon.
+A official ProfitTrailer addon.
-The solution to tracking your daily Profit Trailer profit on the go.
+The solution to tracking your daily ProfitTrailer profit on the go.

 ## Features and commands